marcelamelara/acon/README.md

 ## Getting Started

 :warning: These steps require a TDX-enabled version of QEMU running on the host machine!
+See https://github.com/intel/tdx-tools to get started.

 First, see README.md files of [acond](acond/) and [aconcli](aconcli/) for build instructions.